TheNeuronProject/ef.js/README.md

 }
 ```

-**Buble:** Currently buble can only set custom `createElement` pragama, so you need to import `ef.js` as `React` currently in order to have JSX Fragment support.
-A [pull request on custom `Fragment` pragama](https://github.com/bublejs/buble/pull/199) has been merged but not yet released.
+**Buble:** Currently buble can only set custom `createElement` pragma, so you need to import `ef.js` as `React` currently in order to have JSX Fragment support.
+A [pull request on custom `Fragment` pragma](https://github.com/bublejs/buble/pull/199) has been merged but not yet released.

 ## Run a test
 ``` bash